googlearchive/npm-publish-scripts/docs/index.md

 ---
 layout: index
-title: "NPM Publish Scripts"
+title: "Usage"
 navigation_weight: 0
----
+left_column: |
   # Why

   There are a few reasons why this project exists:

   1. To give a common way to release versions of projects on NPM.
   1. To offer a consistent look and feel for GitHub pages.
   1. Encourage a more structured way of documenting projects.

   If your project suffers from human errors when releasing, has build files in the master branch or you simply want reference docs, then this module may be useful.
+right_column: |
   # Install

   This module contains shell scripts and themes for Jekyll and JSDoc.
   Simple install via NPM like so:

-    npm install npm-publish-scripts --save-dev
+      npm install npm-publish-scripts -g
+---

 # Usage